 It’s difficult to budget effectively if you don’t have a clear understanding of what you’re spending your money on.
 But some purchases include transactions in different categories.

-You may pay for a bunch of stuff on Amazon that fall into different categories, such as coffee, books, tools, clothes and movies, with a single credit card transaction.
+You may pay for a bunch of stuff on Amazon that falls into different categories, such as coffee, books, tools, clothes and movies, with a single credit card transaction.
 Mint allows you to split transactions into multiple categories so you can account for the different items you purchased, rather than lumping them together into a single category.

 Get the Most out of Mint

 Mint is a powerful app that can change the way you think about personal finance and budgeting by seamlessly linking to your bank accounts and credit cards.
 It does require some effort to get used to its many features, but its time well spent if you want to get a handle on your finances.
-Having said that, Mint is by no means the only, or even the best, financial app in town.
+Having said that, Mint is by no means the only or even the best, financial app in town.

 Looking for an alternative to Mint?
 Start your search with this list of the 10 personal finance apps recommended by experts.